 The van experience

-So for this part, it was a new experience!
-We had already tried camping in a tent in Sweden a long time ago, and it was not a success for us.
-For this one in Australia, it was a great experience!
+So for this part, it was a first!
+We had already tried camping in a tent in Sweden a long time ago, and it was not very convincing for us 2.
+For once, it was a great experience!
 The ability to travel independently, at our pace is really nice!
-We are not going to lie either, after 2 days of camping get back to a real bed, a shower and a private toilet is appreciated!
+We are not going to lie either, after 40 days of camping find a real bed and a shower and toilet individual is good!

 In all the seaside resorts and in the great majority of cities we visited you have seen waterfront parks with free BBQs, clean and free public toilets, and sometimes free showers too.
 Well it's good to spend the day but when comes the evening: